Ken’s Hardwood Barbecue: Family-inspired menu drips multicultural soul

 “And we don’t cut corners.
 We serve exactly the same food at the restaurant as we do at home,” he said.
 “It’s just an extension of Mom’s kitchen.”

 Keep up with Ken’s Hardwood Barbecue on Facebook to find out where the truck is.
-For more information on the restaurant, visit kenshardwoodbbq.com.
+For more information, visit kenshardwoodbbq.com.

 Upcoming Events